ast-hugger/fabulae/text/pressurised.md

 'The newspapers,' Thripp said miserably.
 'Three years of *The Times*.
 They do print the most extraordinary rumours...'

 'And your machine, having no means of distinguishing rumour from fact, has woven them together into a seamless tapestry of nonsense.'
 Holmes turned to address the assembled members.
-'Gentlemen, you have witnessed something genuinely remarkable this evening—though perhaps not in the way Professor Thripp intended.
+'Gentlemen, you have witnessed something genuinely remarkable this evening—though perhaps not entirely in the way Professor Thripp intended.
 This machine demonstrates, with perfect clarity, both the extraordinary potential and the profound danger of reasoning without understanding.
 It can produce text that *sounds* authoritative, that *reads* as though it were written by a knowledgeable human being, while being utterly, confidently, magnificently wrong.'

 He paused, his gaze returning to the vast apparatus with its forest of tubes and its honeycomb of brass chambers, still hissing gently with residual steam.